How to fix Laravel permission denied errors

 Error in exception handler: The stream or file "/var/www/laravel/app/storage/logs/laravel.log" could not be opened: failed to open stream: Permission denied in /var/www/laravel/bootstrap/compiled.php:8423

-Here is the script we should use:
+Here is the script we should use, adapt it to your needs:

 cd /var/www/html/